 The ethos of Colman Architects is to work closely with Clients to refine designs and produce cost effective and elegant solutions.

-The size of the firm, between 20-35 architects, enables the board of Directors to have an intimate knowledge of every project from the smallest refurbishment to multi million pound development schemes.
+The size of the firm, between 20-35 architects, enables the board of Directors to have an intimate knowledge of every project from start to

-The strong management team has developed over many years and every person is an expert in their respective field.
+finish.
+The strong senior management team has developed over many years and every person is an expert in their respective field.
 They are responsible for the practice’s reputation for quality control and hands on management of the projects.

 This has been developed over our 25+ years of successfully delivering construction projects and follows the principles established in the RIBA’s Plan of Work.